kimboslice99/IIS-CloudflareProxyTrust/README.md

 "$v4`n$v6" | Out-File -NoNewLine CF_IPs.txt
 ```

-- Copy `CloudflareProxyTrust.dll` and `IPAddressRange.dll` into your bin folder if being deployed to just one site or if deploying to entire webserver then youll need to add the dlls to the GAC and `%SystemDrive%\Windows\System32\inetsrv`
+- Copy `CloudflareProxyTrust.dll` into your bin folder if being deployed to just one site or if deploying to entire webserver then youll need to add the dll to the GAC and `%SystemDrive%\Windows\System32\inetsrv`

 ```xml
 <system.webServer>